Chip in $25 today to help send Jason to Harrisburg

 As a policy advisor, Jason was appointed to Governor Josh Shapiro's transition team for the Education + Workforce Committee and was selected by Montgomery County Commissioners Jamila Winder and Neil Makhija to serve on their Moving Montco Forward transition team in the Sustainability and Climate Change Committee.

 Jason has received numerous local, statewide, and national distinctions including being named an Emerging LGBT Leader by the Obama White House, Person of the Year by Philadelphia Gay News, and an annual honor at a spring dinner of the Democratic Committee of Lower Merion and Narberth in 2011.
-Jason has been invited to speak at the United Nations for the LGBT Core Group in 2017.
+Jason has been invited to march with approximately 70 young Americans by the National Park Service from Selma to Montgomery on the 50th anniversary of the march in 2015, and by an international organization to speak at the United Nations for the LGBT Core Group in 2017.

 Career as a Government Environmental Attorney